georgezefko/Time-Series-Analysis/README.md

 *EDA_SM* where the preliminary analysis takes places

-*AnomalyExploration* Exploration analysis, labeling, feature engineering, training oversampling (it might be a bit messy towards the end)
+*AnomalyExploration* Exploration analysis, labeling, feature engineering, training oversampling (it might be a bit messy and few steps don't clearly make sense)

 *Feature_extract* feature extraction with tsfresh library (used only during exploration in Anomaly exploration notebook)